ZoeResearch/PRISM/README.md

 --fold:  the number of fold for conducting cross validation, it is fixed to "11", which means the dataset is split to 9:1:1.

---retrain: whether to retrain the pretrained embeddding model, as we release the trained CRL models, it is set to "False".
+--retrain: whether to retrain the pretrained embedding model, as we release the trained CRL models, it is set to "False".
 You can set it to "True" if you want to retrain the CRL models.

 --split_test:  whether to split the test set, it is fixed to "True".